pinemmatthew/pinemmatthew/README.md

 ![](https://pbs.twimg.com/profile_banners/1402391352223141896/1635767418/600x200)

-I am an Earth Scientist who is passionate about Igneous and Metamorphic Petrology, and Geochemistry.
-An engineer who likes to build scientific equipment.
-A software developer for geologists by geologists.
-Nerd.
+Hello World!
+My name is Matthew Pine, I am currently working as an AmeriCorps VISTA Member to bridge the digital divide in the city of Houston and the Greater Houston area.
+I am passionate about the Earth Sciences, enviromental justice, health literacy, adult education, and how these topics intersect with each other.
+On the side I like to write and develop software programs, in addition to develop scientific equipment for Geologists, and other researchers.
+For fun I love listening to music and watch video essays.